-Open houses and public meetings were held at key milestones in the project (see sidebar on page 6-6 regarding meeting dates, times, and locations).
+Open houses and public meetings were held at key milestones in the project (see sidebar on the previous page regarding meeting dates, times, and locations).
 The purpose of the meetings was to ensure that the public had an opportunity to participate.
 For each phase, a series of meetings was held: in Ahwatukee Foothills Village, in Laveen Village, and in the Avondale/Tolleson area.
 The agenda and presentation were the same for each meeting, but the displays focused on issues significant to each respective geographic region.
 Each series of meetings was advertised in local English- and Spanish-language newspapers and through newsletters distributed throughout the Study Area.
+Additional information regarding the extensive public involvement specific to the review of the DEIS is provided later in this chapter.